mouctar-diallo/mouctar-diallo/README.md

 <hr>

-### if you are devs and want to collaborate with me contact me 🤝
+### if you are a developer and you want to collaborate with me contact me 🤝

  <h2 align="center">
   <img alt="banner" src="assets/team.gif" />